hokkanen/bessel/README.md

 // Compile to run parallel on GPU with HIP (NVIDIA GPUs) make HIP=CUDA

+// Compile to run parallel on GPU with HIP (AMD GPUs) make HIP=ROCM

-// Compile to run parallel on many GPUs with HIP and MPI (AMD GPUs) make HIP=ROCM MPI=1
+// Compile to run parallel on many GPUs with KOKKOS and MPI (NVIDIA GPUs) make KOKKOS=CUDA MPI=1

-// Compile to run parallel on many GPUs with HIP, MPI, and Matplotplusplus (AMD GPUs) make HIP=ROCM MPI=1 MATPLOT=1
+// Compile to run parallel on many GPUs with KOKKOS, MPI, and Matplotplusplus (AMD GPUs) make KOKKOS=ROCM MPI=1 MATPLOT=1
 ```
 ## Additional notes